rstacruz/remount/README.md

 # Remount

-> :electric_plug: Mount React components to the DOM using custom elements
+> 🔌 Mount React components to the DOM using custom elements

 *Experimental* - Remount lets you use your React components anywhere in the page as a web component (custom element).